 What is This Grip Good For?

-As well, because this variation is so different from a standard bench press, it can be used to work around an injury and place more priority on the forearms, biceps, shoulders, and upper pecs than in a standard bench press.
+Also, because this variation is so different from a standard bench press, it can work around an injury and prioritize the forearms, biceps, shoulders, and upper pecs more than in a standard bench press.

 How to Use This Grip?

-The key to using the reverse grip bench press is to switch the position of your hands so that your knuckles are now pointing towards your toes.
+The key to using the reverse grip bench press is to switch the position of your hands so that your knuckles are now pointing toward your toes.

-As well, ensure you have an experienced spotter with you, as unracking the bar, completing repetitions, and reracking the bar will seem very foreign if this is your first time taking this style of grip for a test drive.
+Also, ensure you have an experienced spotter with you, as unracking the bar, completing repetitions, and reracking the bar will seem very foreign if this is your first time taking this grip style for a test drive.

 When Should You Use This Grip?

 The usage of this grip will depend heavily on your overall goals within the gym environment.
-If you’re a powerlifter or more driven towards powerlifting-style training, this movement is best used as part of a deload week to introduce some variation, as this grip is so far removed from your standard bench press that there may not be much carry-over.
+Suppose you’re a powerlifter or more driven towards powerlifting-style training.
+In that case, this movement is best used as part of a deload week to introduce some variation, as this grip is so far removed from your standard bench press that there may not be much carry-over.

 If you’re a bodybuilder or physique athlete, this grip may be more useful for you as a regular part of your training, as there is much more activation of the upper chest and biceps brachii.